guyinatuxedo/new_nightmare/modules/10-fmt_strings/backdoor17_bbpwn/readme.md

 target.interactive()
 ```

-When we run the script and check the memory layout in gdb, we see this:
+When we run the script and check the memory layout in gdb, we see this (we do need to give the input to the `sample.py`, for buffering):

 ```
 ─────────────────────────────────────────────────────────────── code:x86:32 ────